google_counter

 2. Prevention of tumor invasion into neighboring organs (urethra, bladder, intestines) and lymph nodes.

-3. Prevention of metastasis throughout the body
+3. Prevention of metastasis throughout the body, including bone metastases

 4. Removal of distant metastases or limiting their growth